RAILFAN GUIDES of the U.S.

 RAILROAD SIGNALS HOME

-The Tide Light Rail System opened on August 19th, 2011, with a week+ of free travelling to celebrate.
+The Tide Light Rail System opened on August 19th, 2011, with a week+ of free traveling to celebrate.
 Regular revenue service was supposed to start on Monday the 22nd, but because the response was so great, they put it off until August 29th!

 The Tide is operated by Hampton Roads Transit.
 It is the first light rail system to be opened in the state of Virginia (yeah, I know everyone else calls it the Commonwealth of Virginia :-)